 Hunger pukes mostly happen late at night or early in the morning, and here’s why:

-Raw dog food digests much quicker than kibble (4 hours vs 8 hours).
+Raw dog food is said to digest quicker than kibble (4 hours vs 8 hours).

 Examples of starchy ingredients in kibbles are white potatoes, corn, peas and lentils.

-Either way, since raw dog food digests so quickly, it doesn’t take long for raw-fed dogs to have an empty stomach.
+Either way, since raw dog food seems to digest so quickly, it doesn’t take long for raw-fed dogs to have an empty stomach.

 It’s that empty stomach that can cause nausea in dogs.

 That’s why hunger pukes in raw-fed dogs can also be caused by fasting.